We vs. They: Using the First & Third Person in Research Papers

 Using these, we present the information based on what “we” found.
 In science and mathematics, this point of view is rarely used.
 It is often considered to be somewhat self-serving and arrogant.
 It is important to remember that when writing your research results, the focus of the communication is the research and not the persons who conducted the research.
-When you want to persuade the reader, it is best to avoid personal pronouns.
+When you want to persuade the reader, it is best to avoid personal pronouns in academic writing even when it is personal opinion from the authors of the study.
 In addition to sounding somewhat arrogant, the strength of your findings might be underestimated.

 Based on my results, I concluded that A and B did not equal to C.